Pet sitters – how to help a dog with separation anxiety

 - Toileting: if your dog is toilet trained but starts toileting inside the house, and you think it's behavioral, then it could well be.
 If it's only happening when you're away from your dog, then it's very likely to be connected to your dog's separation anxiety

-Whilst there are lots of places where you can find advice on how to treat all these dog anxiety symptoms, there’s only one way to treat the actual root cause of the problem.
-If you’re serious about stopping separation anxiety then you must become the pack leader.
+Whilst there are lots of places where you can find advice on how to treat all these dog anxiety symptoms, there's only one way to treat the actual root cause of the issue.
+If you're serious about stopping separation anxiety then you must become the pack leader.

 This applies equally, whether you are the dog's owner, or the temporary carer as a house or pet sitter.

 Separation anxiety is a very straight forward problem that occurs when your dog believes they are the pack leader and you are their puppy or member of their pack.

-How would your pup deal with separation in the wild?
+How would your dog deal with separation in the wild?